FAQ Guests

 Do I need to go through a COVID-19 verification process?

-There is currently no plan to check for vaccination status or negative COVID test results at commencement events.
+No. The university is not currently requiring proof of vaccination status or negative COVID-19 test results at commencement events.
 Facial coverings are encouraged but not required.
-For more information on UCLA's current COVID protocols please visit the UCLA COVID-19 website.
+Please check the latest information on UCLA’s COVID protocols before coming to campus.

 Close